-101 Introduction to Military Science I (2) History, organization, and mission of the ROTC program.
-Discussion of contemporary military issues, individual and group behavior, customs and traditions of the military services.
+100 Introduction to Military Science (3)

+History, organization, and mission of the ROTC program.
+Discussion of contemporary military issues, individual and group behavior, customs and traditions of the military services, organizations of the Department of Defense, and the principles of military leadership.